space-wizards/docs/src/en/proposals/errant-vox-species.md

 WIP:
 This will be the list of features.
 We can then go and make them a reality Only somewhat important for this discussion is "what is currently possible".
 Let's settle on what we want, what's good, and what's allowed. and work out afterwards how to make it happen
-They do not need to be exactly finalised or perfectly specific, we can settle on the exact numbers on the Vox PR once we get there, but when we are done here this should be the authoritative list of coding goals (at least for kicking it off.
+They do not need to be exactly finalised or perfectly specific, we can settle on the exact numbers on the Vox PR once we get there, but when we are done here this should be the concrete list of coding goals (at least for kicking it off.
 I'm sure things will change down the line, but first the line needs to start somewhere)

 #### Fairly Well Established:

 - They breathe nitrogen, but oxygen hurts them badly (tentative number is, they crit in 2 minutes in normal air.
 Afaik this is actually more lenient than in Spess13)
-      -their time to die from crit is the same as for other species, since you don't breathe while in crit -they start with a large nitrogen tank equipped and their mask should turn itself on at spawn -because taking their mask off is BAD, eating and drinking is challenging.
+  - their time to die from crit is the same as for other species, since you don't breathe while in crit
+  - they start with a large nitrogen tank equipped and their mask should turn itself on at spawn
+  - because taking their mask off is BAD, eating and drinking is challenging.
 You need a nitrogen room, and someone needs to have made that room
-      -possibly a feature to hold their breath, taking asphyxiation damage instead of poison.
+  - possibly a feature to hold their breath, taking asphyxiation damage instead of poison.
 You can regenerate that automatically (assuming you don't make a mistake and black out)
-      -emergency food and water could be replaced with injectable reagents -MAYBE they should be able to get nutrients in general via injection?
+  - emergency food and water could be replaced with injectable reagents
+  - MAYBE they should be able to get nutrients in general via injection?
 - They can't be cloned
 - They rot much more slowly
 - They have their own blood type, and when that system is expanded, it should be incompatible with "normal blood"